tw-yshuang/AIVC-Server-Booking/docs/DEV_DOCUMENT.md

     `booking`: the booking schedule frame that from csv file.
     `using`: the using data schedule frame that from csv file.
     `used`: the used data schedule frame that from csv file.
-    `msg`: control the massage and record it to the log file.
+    `msg`: control the message and record it to the log file.
     '''
     deploy_info: HostInfo.deploy_info
     cap_config: HostInfo.cap_config